signalfx/splunk-otel-react-native/README.md

 This library lets you autoinstrument React Native applications.
 Minimum supported React Native version is 0.68.
 To instrument applications running on React Native versions lower than 0.68, see [Instrument lower versions](#instrument-lower-versions).

+> [!IMPORTANT]
+> This library instruments React Native applications for Android and iOS devices.
+For React web instrumentation, see the [splunk-otel-js-web](https://github.com/signalfx/splunk-otel-js-web) project.

 ## Get started

 To instrument your React Native application, follow these steps.